mantidproject/mantid/docs/source/concepts/calibration/PowderDiffractionCalibration.rst

      6. Cross correlate the spectrum with :ref:`CrossCorrelate <algm-CrossCorrelate>`, enter the workspace index as the ReferenceSpectra you found in the last step.
      7. Run :ref:`GetDetectorOffsets <algm-GetDetectorOffsets>`, the InputWorkspace if the output from :ref:`CrossCorrelate <algm-CrossCorrelate>`.
 Use the rebinning step you made a note of in step 3 as the step parameter, and DReference as the expected value of the reference peak that you are fitting to.
 XMax and XMin define the window around the reference peak to search for the peak in each spectra, if you find that some spectra do not find the peak try increasing those values.
      8. The output is an OffsetsWorspace, that can be used directly in :ref:`DiffractionFocussing <algm-DiffractionFocussing>`, or saved using :ref:`SaveCalFile <algm-SaveCalFile>`.
-You can also save it as a cal file from :ref:`GetDetectorOffsets <algm-GetDetectorOffsets>`, by defining the GroupingFileName parameter.
+You can also save it as a :ref:`CalFile` from :ref:`GetDetectorOffsets <algm-GetDetectorOffsets>`, by defining the GroupingFileName parameter.

    * **Multi Peak Calibration** (*This is less well tested*) If you do not have a single peak in all detectors, but a range of known peaks across detectors you can try this approach.
 Another possible approach is to perform the single peak calibration across sections of the instrument with different reference peaks and combine the output calibration.

      6. Run :ref:`GetDetOffsetsMultiPeaks <algm-GetDetOffsetsMultiPeaks>`, the Input workspace is the one from step 3 earlier.
 For DReference you can enter a comma seperated list of the d-spacing values of the known peaks.
      7. The output is an OffsetsWorspace, and a workspace with the number of peaks found in each spectra,  The output offsets workspace that can be used directly in :ref:`DiffractionFocussing <algm-DiffractionFocussing>`, or saved using :ref:`SaveCalFile <algm-SaveCalFile>`.
-You can also save it as a cal file from :ref:`GetDetOffsetsMultiPeaks <algm-GetDetOffsetsMultiPeaks>`, by defining the GroupingFileName parameter.
+You can also save it as a :ref:`CalFile` from :ref:`GetDetOffsetsMultiPeaks <algm-GetDetOffsetsMultiPeaks>`, by defining the GroupingFileName parameter.

 .. figure:: /images/PG3_Calibrate.png
   :width: 400px